pmndrs/uikit/docs/getting-started/components-and-properties.md

 ## DefaultProperties

-The `DefaultProperties` allow to override the default properties for all children.
+The `DefaultProperties` component allows you to override the default properties for all children.
 HTML/CSS uses the concept of inheritance to change properties on all children.
 In uikit the `DefaultProperties` component can be used to achieve the same goal.
 In HTML/CSS, property inheritance is implicit; the `DefaultProperties` component allows explicit expression of what properties are inherited by its children.

 ```jsx
 <Root>